stlmc/stlmc/INSTALL.md

 ~~~

 3. Restarting the terminal window
-4. Run the following command
+4. Run the following commands:

 ~~~
 cd stlmc-v1
 sudo make
 make set python
 ~~~
+5. Finish!!

+   Please refer <a href="#ruuning-the-experiments">README.md</a> to run the experiments.

 ---